 - Personal skills development: Throughout this course, you will be asked to develop, implement, and reflect upon a personal development plan to work on one of the core skills we explore in this course.
 Since this is about your personal development, this is an individual work product.

 The final grade will be a weighted average of the aforementioned evaluation components.

 - Written test 1: Leading People 19% (individual)

 - Written test 2: Teams & Diversity 38% (individual)

 - Individual reflection report/diary 10% (individual)

 To be eligible to obtain a final grade, the weighted average of both written test grades needs to be at least 4.5.
-Students are generally allowed to re-sit for minors where the examination - or part of the examination - comprises a written test.
+There is a resit for the written tests, this is an integrated test of both written tests.
 The minor re-sit period for all written tests at EUR is in July.

 Students will be provided with feedback throughout this course; during course activities, after presentations, and at various points during their group and individual projects.
 Furthermore, students will be informed of the results after each written test and have the opportunity to review their answers and ask questions.

 room: T10-47 (Mandeville Building)